 We believe that responsibility for career progression ultimately falls on people managers — it’s down to them to ensure their direct reports thrive and develop in their roles.

-What HR automation can do is to give managers the structure and frameworks they need to make their growth and development more impactful and less time consuming.
+What HR automation can do is give managers the structure and frameworks they need to make their growth and development more impactful and less time-consuming.